 Some of our family’s favorites evolved over the years.
 Some recipes were adapted to suit the growing extended family.
 For example….Nonna’s meat stuffing was always stuffed in the turkey but as the family grew and we needed way more, I developed my own adaptation cooked outside the bird.
 Nonna’s was always so moist, so in order to maintain that moistness outside the bird, I wrapped it in bacon!
 Well, needless to say, it was a big hit and now it graces the table every year.
 This recipe will be included in my first cookbook!

 Now other recipes are perfect just the way they are!
-This is a family favorite that usually makes an appearance at Christmas time.
+This is a family favourite that usually makes an appearance at Christmas time.
 It combines Italian panettone and a rich custard!
-It is affectionately known in our house as “Alex’s favorite”!
+It is affectionately known in our house as “Alex’s favourite”!

 Blessings for the holiday season with your loved ones….

 Giada De Laurentiis Panettone bread pudding with Amaretto Sauce:

 2 teaspoons cornstarch